The Domain, Sydney: Developments and events in the twentieth century

 Between 1908 and 1916 the Conservatorium of Music was created in adapted former Governor's Stables in the Western Domain.
 By 1916 there were 72.6 ha of gardens/Domain.
 During the 1920s, cut and cover tunnelling impacted the Western Domain to create City Circle underground rail line.
 Between 1956 and 1959 Outer Domain land was taken by Sydney City Council to construct a car park (now the Domain Car Parking station), with the resultant loss of 47 relatively rare trees, and land.
 The parking station can be accessed via a moving footway from College Street, near St Mary's and other surrounding roads.

 A number of significant political rallies and meetings have occurred in the Domain, including Palm Sunday rallies, May Day demonstrations, and anti-war and anti-conscription protests.
 On 17 February 1935, the Czech journalist Egon Kisch addressed a crowd of 18,000 in the Domain warning of the dangers of Hitler's Nazi regime.
 His visit was organised by the Movement Against War and Fascism and vehemently opposed by the Lyons Government.
 Kisch polarized Australian politics in 1935 when he denounced Hitler's Nazi government and warned of war and concentration camps.
 During the bitter election campaign following the Australian constitutional crisis of 1975 the Australian Labor Party and its leader Gough Whitlam (who had recently been dismissed as Prime Minister by the Governor-General) held their policy launch in 'the Domain' on 24 November 1975 before a huge crowd.
 30,000 attended the gathering, overspilling the Domain.

+For decades, starting in the 1950s, the resistance fighter and anarchist Jelesko Grancharoff went to the Domain each Sunday to distribute anarchist newspapers, first Freedom, and later his own newspaper, Red and Black.